Pre-Columbian cultures of Colombia: Main cultures

-The Tierradentro culture inhabited what is in current times the Department of Cauca, in southwest Colombia.
-This culture is recognized by their hypogea.

 The Tumaco culture was located in southwest Colombia (Department of Nariño), in the border with Ecuador.
 It was characterized by their pottery work, which was mainly sculptural.

 The Tolima culture inhabited current-day Tolima Department in central Colombia.
 It's recognized by their goldsmith and pottery.

-In southwestern Colombia (department of Nariño), the Nariño culture is recognized by their pottery, emphasizing the negative painting or positive bicolor.
+In southwestern Colombia (department of Nariño), the Capuli culture is recognized by their pottery, emphasizing the negative painting or positive bicolor.

 In western Colombia (department of Valle del Cauca), the Calima culture took advantage of its location in one of the main natural ways of communication between the Pacific Coast and the valley of the Cauca River, which promoted the flourishing of a culture characterized by its goldsmith.

 The Sinú or Zenú culture was located in northwest Colombia (departments of Sucre and Córdoba) and its recognized by their utilitarian and ritual ceramics and goldsmith in which they combined several techniques.
 They also did a system of drainage channels to control floodings.

 The Quimbaya inhabited regions of the Cauca River Valley between the Western and Central Ranges of the Colombian Andes (current-day departments of Caldas, Risaralda and Quindío).
 This culture is recognized by their goldsmith, which, among other things, produced poporos (bottles for storing lime used in chewing of coca leaves) of gold.

 The Tairona inhabited northern Colombia in the isolated mountain range of Sierra Nevada de Santa Marta (current Magdalena Department, northern Colombia).
 This culture is recognized by their goldsmith, their pottery and their stone constructions in the slopes of the mountains, like Ciudad Perdida ("The Lost City").

 The Muisca inhabited mainly the area of what is now Bogotá and the departments of Boyacá and Cundinamarca in central Colombia, where they formed the Muisca Confederation.
 They farmed corn, potato, quinoa and cotton, and traded gold, emeralds, blankets, ceramic handicrafts, coca and especially rock salt with neighboring nations.
 Among Muisca goldsmith, is remarkable the fabrication of Tunjos, anthropomorphic figurines used for ritual purposes.